 Goodwill - Goodwill is the excess of the consideration transferred over the fair value of the tangible and identifiable intangible assets and liabilities recognized.
 Goodwill is not amortized.
 We perform an annual impairment test of goodwill as of December 31, or more frequently if circumstances indicate that impairment may exist.
 The determination of impairment is made by comparing the carrying amount of a reporting unit with its fair value, which is generally calculated using a combination of market and income approaches.
 If the fair value of the reporting unit exceeds the carrying value, no further testing is performed.
-The Company concluded that there was no impairment of goodwill in 2015.
+If the fair value of the reporting unit is less than the carrying value, the implied fair value of reporting unit goodwill is calculated.
+The Company then compares the carrying value of goodwill to its implied fair value.
+In estimating the implied fair value of goodwill at the reporting unit, the Company assigns the fair value of the reporting unit to all of the assets and liabilities associated with the reporting unit as if the reporting unit had been acquired in a business combination.
+The excess of the fair value of the reporting unit over the amount assigned to the assets and liabilities of the reporting unit is the implied fair value of goodwill.
+If the carrying amount of goodwill exceeds the implied fair value of goodwill, an impairment loss is recognized for that difference.